damir-manapov/prompts/README.md

 Run all-checks.sh, make sure it passed without errors.

 in package.json dependencies should be above devDependencies, author and license in upper part of file.

+## I you need docker compose
+* Use `docker compose` instead of `docker-compose`
+* Make commands in package.json with compose prefix (up, down, restart, reset)
+* On reset dont forget to delete volumes and orphans